-- Coalition Against Poverty in Suffolk ($2,500) – will help homeless families to secure sustainable, long-term housing, through the Permanent Housing for the Homeless Fund.
+- Coalition Against Poverty in Suffolk ($5,000) – will help homeless families to secure sustainable, long-term housing, through the Permanent Housing for the Homeless Fund. (fully funded)

-- 9 Foodbank of Southeastern Virginia ($5,000) – will help support the Backpack Program at Elephant’s Fork Elementary School, which provides food-insecure children with nutritious food on weekends and school vacations.
+- Foodbank of Southeastern Virginia ($5,000) – will help support the Backpack Program in Suffolk public elementary schools, which provides food-insecure children with nutritious food on weekends and school vacations. (fully funded)

-- ForKids ($5,000) – will help provide critical education services for homeless students aged 3-18 years old in Western Tidewater by funding materials, supplies and transportation for the “Beyond the Bell Program.”
+- ForKids ($5,000) – will help provide critical education services for homeless students in Western Tidewater by funding materials, supplies and transportation for ForKids education programs. (fully funded)

-- Nansemond River Preservation Alliance ($5,000) – will help support The Nansemond Watershed Initiative Community and School Environmental Education Program, which encourages environmental stewardship (funded by grants from the Dwight and Jane Schaubach Donor Advised Fund and the Richard F. III and Carolyn Barry Donor Advised Fund).
+- Nansemond River Preservation Alliance ($5,000) – will help support The Nansemond Watershed Initiative Community and School Environmental Education Program, which encourages environmental stewardship (fully funded by a grant from the Richard F. III and Carolyn Barry Donor Advised Fund).

 - Riddick’s Folly ($2,500) – will help support the House Museum education programs.

-- Senior Services of Southeastern Virginia ($5,000) – will provide up to 175 trips to medical appointments for Suffolk senior citizens and persons with disabilities.
+- Senior Services of Southeastern Virginia ($5,000) – will improve access to medical care by providing transportation to medical appointments for Suffolk senior citizens and persons with disabilities.

-- Suffolk Art League ($1,500) – will help fund professional visiting artist workshops in four Suffolk high schools and six Suffolk middle schools and allow for 4th and 5th grade Talented Art students to tour and participate in a hands-on workshop at the Suffolk Art Gallery.
+- Suffolk Art League ($2,000) – will help fund professional visiting artist workshops in four Suffolk high schools and six Suffolk middle schools and allow for 4th and 5th grade Talented Art students to tour the Suffolk Art Gallery and participate in a hands-on workshop. (fully funded)

 - Suffolk Family YMCA ($5,000) – will help address Suffolk’s child care crisis by assisting 35 low-income children to attend an after-school program and providing 10 children with a week of summer camp.

-- Suffolk Literacy Council ($3,000) – will help support the Tutor and Student Retention and Support Program.
+- Suffolk Literacy Council ($3,000) – will help support the Tutor Support and English Language Learner Development Project.

-- Suffolk Meals on Wheels ($6,000) – will support funding for meals for up to 18 need-based recipients in the underserved areas of Suffolk and Isle of Wight.
+- Suffolk Meals on Wheels ($6,000) – will help support funding for meals for 16 need-based recipients in the underserved areas of Suffolk and Isle of Wight.

-- The Children’s Center ($3,000) – will support the purchase of a shade structure for the playground at the Pruden Center.
+- The Children’s Center ($2,500) – will support the purchase of Android Tablets for a pilot project at the Suffolk Head Start Center. (fully funded)

-- The Salvation Army, Suffolk Corps ($5,000) – will help support the basic needs programs and community center programs of the Salvation Army and the Robert Harrell Physical Health and Education Center.
+- The Salvation Army, Suffolk Corps ($7,500) – will help support the basic needs programs and community center programs of the Salvation Army and the Robert Harrell Physical Health and Education Center. (fully funded)

-- The Suffolk Cheer Fund ($1,000) – will provide toys to needy children at Christmas.
+- The Suffolk Cheer Fund ($2,500) – will provide toys to needy Suffolk children at Christmas. (fully funded)

-- United Way/United for Children ($8,000) – will help support the Suffolk Public Schools “LEAP” and “LAUNCH” summer school programs for 900-1,000 Title 1 at-risk students in grades pre-K through 8th grade.
+- United Way/United for Children ($7,500) – will help support the Suffolk Public Schools “LEAP” and “LAUNCH” summer school programs for 1,000 Title 1 at-risk students in K-8th grade.

 - Virginia Legal Aid Society ($5,000) – will help support the “Strengthening Families with Children” program, which incorporates legal advice and representation to strengthen low-income families.

-- Western Tidewater Free Clinic ($7,500) – will help provide dentures to approximately 45 Suffolk patients to improve their overall health, self-esteem and employability.
+- Western Tidewater Free Clinic ($7,500) – will help provide dentures to 50 Suffolk patients to improve their overall health, self-esteem and employability.